ShipSoft/FairShip/field/README.md

 1) [FieldMap](ShipBFieldMap.h)

 ```
-FieldMap MapLabel MapFileName x0 y0 z0
+FieldMap MapLabel MapFileName x0 y0 z0 phi theta psi
 ```

-where MapLabel is the descriptive name of the field, MapFileName is the location of the ROOT file containing the field map data (relative to the VMCWORKDIR directory), and x0,y0,z0 are the offset co-ordinates in cm for centering the field map.
+where MapLabel is the descriptive name of the field, MapFileName is the location of the ROOT file containing the field map data (relative to the VMCWORKDIR directory), x0, y0, z0 are the offset co-ordinates in cm, and phi, theta and psi are the Euler rotation angles in degrees about the z axis, the new x axis, and then the new z axis, in that order.
+The offsets and angles are optional parameters; offsets still need to be provided (can be set to zero) if angles are required.

+A field map that is local to a particular volume is assumed to be centred and aligned along the local symmetry axes.
+For example, if there is a collection of identical magnets that all use the same field map, but the magnets have different global positions and orientations in the geometry, then we only need to define one field map, with zero offsets and angles, using a binning that ensures that the map is centred and aligned along the local co-ordinate axes of the magnet shape.
+The code will then create lightweight copies of the field map (reusing the binning data) for each of the magnets, displaced and rotated to match their global positions and orientations.
+This occurs when the map name is used in either the Local or Region field-volume definitions described below.
+If the field map definition contains non-zero offsets and angles (i.e. if the original data needs displacement or rotation corrections) then these would be applied first before the individual volume transformations.
+A global field map will not apply local volume transformations, only those offsets and angles that is part of its definition.

 The field is calculated by the [ShipBFieldMap](ShipBFieldMap.h) class using trilinear interpolation based on the binned map data, which is essentially a 3d histogram.